prototypeanugrah/topic-modeling-clustering/README.md

 1. **Data Preprocessing**: Loads the 20 Newsgroups dataset and applies text preprocessing (tokenization, lemmatization, stopword removal) using spaCy
 2. **Topic Modeling**: Trains LDA (Latent Dirichlet Allocation) models using Gensim for topic counts ranging from 2-20
 3. **Dimensionality Reduction**: Applies UMAP to project high-dimensional document-topic distributions to 2D for visualization
-4. **Clustering**: Performs K-Means clustering on document-topic distributions
+4. **Clustering**: Performs K-Means and GMM clustering on document-topic distributions
 5. **Interactive Dashboard**: Provides a React-based UI to explore topics, clusters, and quality metrics in real-time

 ---